 1.2 Page Builder Framework

-Page Builder Framework, as the name suggests, is a modern theme built for Page Builders.
+As the name suggests, Page Builder Framework is a modern theme built for Page Builders.
 It may sound like a developer’s tool because the name contains the term “Framework,” but that’s not the case.
 It’s easy to use for both Elementor users and developers.

 It acts as the base/framework for your Page Builder website.
 If you are looking for a theme that provides header, footer styling options, blog layouts, WooCommerce integration, and a few more shiny but useful features, Page Builder Framework is worth trying.